ZirixCZ/Spellcaster/README.md

 As a Word Speller, your role is spelling the word given by the Word Master.
 The word will be played out loud, and you can choose to play it again if needed.
 Once you have spelled the word correctly, you will gain 1 point.

 ## Technical Overview

+### Authentication

+This application uses JWT (JSON Web Tokens) for authorization and authentication.
+When a user logs in, the application generates a JWT that contains information about the user's identity and permissions.
+This JWT is then stored in localStorage.
+When the client makes a request to the server, the JWT is included in the request header, allowing the server to verify the user's identity and authorize access to the requested resources.

 ### Frontend
-TODO text to speech, websockets

-The application's frontend is written in the React ecosystem.
-Using React as the frontend library of choice.
-React router as the router.
-For styling the application uses styled-components with the additional vanilla CSS when convenient.
+The frontend of the application is written using the React ecosystem, including React as the frontend library and React Router as the router.
+For styling, the application uses styled-components, along with vanilla CSS when appropriate.
+The audio in the game will be generated on the client using the SpeechSynthesis interface of the Web Speech API.

+Communication with the backend is handled using a combination of HTTP and websockets.
+Websockets are used primarily for in-game state, while HTTP is used for tasks such as logging in, creating a lobby, and other similar operations.

 ### Backend
 The API is written using the Go programming language.
 For the database the application uses Postgresql.